-This is an Inside Track long read by Dustin Benton, policy director at Green Alliance.
+This is an Inside Track long read.
 A shorter version of this post was published by The Independent.

 Putin’s wars don’t just happen on the battlefield.
 The invasion of Crimea was accompanied by a near doubling of the price Gazprom charged Ukraine for gas.
 The invasion of the rest of Ukraine this year followed a summer in which Russia sharply curtailed European gas sales, depleting EU gas storage during the coldest time of the year.
 As the invasion drags on, it’s increasingly clear that the Kremlin may be using food, and not just energy, as leverage in its war.

 It is a disaster on all fronts: Ukraine’s farmers are hiding diesel from pillaging Russian soldiers in a desperate bid to keep their tractors running.
 The Black Sea has been mined, interrupting grain shipments.
 Russia has banned food exports, even to its ex-Soviet Eurasian Economic Union partners.
 Russian tugboats are stealing ships full of grain from Ukrainian ports.
 Food prices have never been higher, risking food riots in Africa and inflation everywhere.
 In an act of extraordinary cruelty, Russia is even bombing Ukrainian food warehouses to starve its people into submission.

 In the face of this, it is only natural to think that we in the west must turn to the plough to keep the world fed, and to show Putin he can’t intimidate us.
 Agribusiness lobbyists are using the Ukraine war to argue that the EU should ditch its green farming reforms in favour of more production.
 Republicans in the US are calling for the federal ‘conservation reserve’ – land set aside for nature – to be turned over to intensive agriculture.
 In times of war, we must sacrifice nature to feed people.